Chvalovice (Znojmo District): Geography

 Chvalovice is located about 7 km southeast of Znojmo and 57 km southwest of Brno, on the border with Austria.
 It lies in an agricultural landscape in the Dyje–Svratka Valley.
 The highest point is at 270 m above sea level.

 History

 The first written mention of Chvalovice is from 1279.
 The owners of the village often changed; among the most important were the Dietrichstein family, the Jesuit college in Znojmo and the Cistercian monastery in Tišnov.
 From the 17th century until 1784, it was property of the Premonstratensian Louka Monastery.

 Transport

-On the Czech-Austrian border is the road border crossing Hatě / Kleinhaugsdorf.
-The I/38 road (part of the European route E59) from Znojmo to the Czech-Austrian border passes through the municipality.
+On the Czech–Austrian border is the road border crossing Hatě / Kleinhaugsdorf.
+The I/38 road (part of the European route E59) from Znojmo to the Czech-Austrian border runs through the municipality.

 Sights

 The main landmark of Chvalovice is the Church of Saint Margaret.
 It is a Baroque building with a late Gothic core from the 15th century.